ESTHR88/Hospital-Admission-Analysis-Project/README.md

 “This project contains SQL queries for hospital admission dataset analysis”

 ## Project Overview
 This is a beginner-level SQL project that demonstrates basic data analysis on a hospital admissions dataset.
-The project includes SQL queries to calculate total admissions, analyze gender distribution, and explore the type of admissions.
+The project includes SQL queries to uncover trends in patient demographics, disease conditions and outcomes by calculate total admissions, analyze gender distribution, and explore the type of admissions.

 ## Features / Queries
 - **Total Admissions**: Counts the total number of patient admissions.